Emmanuel-Serrano/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/issue-form.md

 # What caused it

-#nWhere you think problem is
+# Where you think problem is

 # How we think we can fix it